These tests must be conducted in English only and translators are not permitted.

 Salem, OR 97314

-Please include a phone number that DMV can use to contact you if additional information is needed.
+Please include a phone number or email address that DMV can use to contact you if additional information is needed.
 DMV will notify you when the application is approved or disapproved and, if approved, provide instructions for completing CDL issuance requirements.

 Third Party Testers